How NOT to Use Spray Foam at Home

 4. Use Spray Foam Around Recessed Ceiling Canister Lights

 Sealing around windows and doors is one of the most common uses for expanding foam.
 But it can actually push the jamb inward, making them impossible to open.
 Avoid this by using minimal expanding foam.
 It’s formulated to fill the space around windows and doors without excess expansion.
 Look for cans labeled for use on windows and doors.
 Another good idea is to fill the space with two layers.
 Push the applicator tip all the way to the back of the space and move it quickly along as you pull the trigger.
 Let this first layer expand and cure.
 Then add another if necessary.
+Did you know spray foam can even be used for concrete repair?

 6. Set the Can Wherever